alicepopeye/ElectionAnalysis/README.md

   -Charles Casper Stockham received 23.0% of the vote and 85,213 number of votes.
   -Diana DeGette received 73.8% of the vote and 272,892 number of votes.
   -Raymon Anthony Doane received 3.1% of the vote and 11,606 number of votes.
--The winner of the election was:
+- The winner of the election was:
   -Diane DeGette, who received 73.8% of the vote and 272,892 number of votes.
--The counties were:
+- The counties were:
-  -Jefferson
-  -Denver
-  -Arapahoe
+  - Jefferson
+  - Denver
+  - Arapahoe
--The result were:
+- The result were:
-  -Jefferson County received 10.5% of the vote and 38,855 number of votes.
+  - Jefferson County received 10.5% of the vote and 38,855 number of votes.
-  -Denveer County received 82.80% of the vote and 306,055 number of votes -Arapahoe County received 6.7% of the vote and 24,801 number of votes, -The result was Denver with the highest turnout rate
+  - Denveer County received 82.80% of the vote and 306,055 number of votes
+  - Arapahoe County received 6.7% of the vote and 24,801 number of votes, -The result was Denver with the highest turnout rate

 ## Election-Audit Summary